Ricardosgeral/relier/README.md

 The *PCB* was printed by [PCBWay company](https://www.pcbway.com/).

-Below, you can see images showing the circuits hooked in the breadboard and in the PCB, as well as the final aspect of each layer individually.
+Below, you can see images showing the circuits hooked in the breadboard and in the PCB, as well as the final aspect of each PCB layer individually.

 **Fritzing: breadboard view**
 ![Breadboard_image](Fritzing/breadboard_relier.png)